 Why did The Guardian- the good newspaper- choose to illustrate a small story about Interrailing with this photo?
 A beautiful woman exuding smug ease.
 No one wants to see that, especially, I imagine, prospective teen Interrailers.
 Could be wrong though.

-One cold winter’s morning, I stood on a shuttered sidestreet in the center of town, trying and failing to work the parking meter by my car.
+One cold winter’s morning, I stood on a shuttered byway in the center of town, trying and failing to work the parking meter by my car.
 As I battled to have it accept my pound coin, two women and their man-friend marched by, joking and laughing.
 They were just the sort of women who, I’m convinced, fucking hate me and wish ill upon me: the hard-faced, imposing sort lucky enough not to have gone to university; to earn instead ok money in the various professional niches populated by their kind.
 Suddenly, their guy-friend was standing next to me.
 He made to insert a two-pound coin into my meter.
 I craned round in confusion.
 “That’s too much,” I said, as if in a trance.
 “Doesn’t matter,” he replied with a smirk, dropped the coin into the machine, and immediately jogged away to catch up again with the chuckling women.

 Uncertain Smile is a song by 80’s indie band The The.
 An unhinged-sounding progression of six, then eight notes boldly rings out at the beginning of the song, and again at a few points throughout.
-The echoing electric twang of these notes is one element in a general carnival atmosphere, which culminates in a three minute-thirty long piano outtro, with bashing of keys, circling around and see-sawing between notes, tumbles all the way down the scale and surges back up.
+The echoing electric twang of these notes is one element in a general carnival atmosphere, which culminates in a three minute-thirty long piano outtro, with bashing of keys, circling and see-sawing around notes, tumbles all the way down the scale and surges back up.

 The radiant 2013 incarnation of Natalie Portman, from her ongoing run of perfume ads, was really something.
 I mentioned it to a friend at the time and he immediately agreed.
 I can’t find precisely the image but this 2013 shot is close (even if the swimming pool and sunglasses bit isn’t very inspired).